wustlcse237sp20/project-translator/README.md

 Travel App is a travel simulation app where users can create accounts and add destinations they want to visit.
 They can add landmarks, or certain tourist attractions, to any destination as well as see other tourists, or peers, who also want to visit this destination.
 That way, a user can have a travel buddy.
 The Travel app also includes a built-in transltor so users can translate on the go when they are traveling!

-To run this project, clone from Github and navigate to the CSE237-FinalProject/ directory.
-Run the followng command:
+To run this project in command line, clone from Github and navigate to the CSE237-FinalProject/ directory.
+Then, open up the "Dest.java", "Credentials.java", "Persistence.java" files in userActivities directory.
+Please read the comments at the very top related to "commonPath" variable and use the command line one.
+After then, run the followng command in CSE237-FinalProject directory in command line:

 ```
 ./run.sh
 ```

+Otherwise, to run this project in eclipse, you can simply replace the "commonPath" variable to the eclipse one.
+That's it !

 ****INFO: Failed to detect whether we are running on Google Compute Engine.****
 If you run into this output, it is NOT an error on our end.
 This is just a default message spawned by the Translation API from the developers.
 If you see this, it is completely normal.